rotki/rotki/docs/usage_guide.rst

 When a latest price is used it will be visually displayed in the UI.

 .. image:: images/latest_price.png
-   :alt: Adding a new price
+   :alt: Edited latest price UI indicator
    :align: center

 Decentralized Finance